Kelvinthedrugger/My-UTIL/README.md

 ### TODO

-fastai stuff: fastcore, etc; e.g., @patch (in fastcore/basic.py) can be very versatile
+* fastai stuff: fastcore, etc; e.g., @patch (in fastcore/basic.py) can be very versatile

-script to convert 'bookmark in browser' to .json, or python dict, so that it's easier to manage for me
+* script to convert 'bookmark in browser' to .json, or python dict, so that it's easier to manage for me

+* add plot stuff, pretty sure i've done it (mostly just matplotlib)